• Skip to primary navigation

 Bite through the top layer of chocolate to the creamy peanut butter beneath, and then reach the chewy cornflake layer at the bottom.
 A load of textures and a load of calories, clearly!

-Chocolate peanut butter cornflake slice
+Chocolate peanut butter cornflake slice on baking paper, cut into slices.

 I just love the rich colour of the peanut butter.
 That creamy layer just makes this cornflake slice a bit more exciting!